Rules for Plugins

 - Obfuscating or encrypting (such as via ionCube, Zend Guard, etc.) is not acceptable.

-Submission Contributions submitted to the addons/“downloads” area will be reviewed for compliance and acceptability.
-Such reviews happen, on average, approximately once or twice weekly.
+Submissions will be reviewed for compliance and acceptability.
+Such reviews happen approximately once or twice weekly.
 Contribution authors will be notified by email when their contribution has been activated.

 The Zen Cart team reserves the right at its own discretion to reject or deny any contribution and/or update, with or without notification, especially if it fails to comply with these published standards or if it risks being dangerous or confusing to those who might try to use it.